What Happens to Your Stock Options in an Acquisition and How to Potentially Reduce Taxes

 Scrutinize the "Change of Control" Clause.
 Read your company's Stock Plan document.
 This clause is the legal rulebook for what happens in an acquisition.
 It will define single and double-trigger acceleration for your specific plan.

 Model the After-Tax Outcomes.
 You must do the math.
-Calculate your net, after-tax proceeds for every possible scenario.
+Calculate your net after-tax proceeds for each scenario.
 This includes an immediate cash-out, exercising ISOs now, and holding for LTCG while factoring in AMT.
 This reveals the true financial impact of your choices.

 Create a Liquidity Plan.
 Determine exactly how much cash you need to execute your desired strategy.
 This includes the cost to exercise your options and the funds to pay the estimated AMT or ordinary income taxes.